 How long does an L-1 case from Mumbai take?

 Standard USCIS processing of the I-129 petition takes around four to six months.
-Premium processing reduces USCIS adjudication to 15 business days.
+Premium processing under Form I-907 reduces USCIS adjudication to 15 business days, though it does not guarantee approval.
 After USCIS approval, the consular interview must be scheduled at the U.S. Consulate in Mumbai.
-Most cases conclude within two to eight months from instruction to visa issuance, depending on premium processing and appointment availability.
+Most cases conclude within two to eight months from instruction to visa issuance, depending on USCIS processing times, consular availability, and case complexity.

 Can a Mumbai company open a new U.S. office on an L-1 visa?

 Yes.
 The new office L-1 provision under 8 CFR § 214.2(l)(3)(v), supplemented by 9 FAM 402.12-5, allows a foreign company to transfer an executive or manager to establish a U.S. office.
 Initial approval is granted for one year.
-The petition must include a credible business plan, evidence of secured premises, and proof of sufficient funding.
-Extension after the first year requires demonstrable progress.
+The petition must include a credible L-1 business plan, evidence of secured premises, and proof of sufficient funding.
+We also assist with U.S. business set-up.

 What is a blanket L-1 petition, and do Mumbai companies qualify?